Shmayro/DataValidation/README.md

 5. Run in FrontEnd terminal: ```npm install```.
 6. For windows, Run in terminal of the BackEnd Folder : ``` py -m pip install --user virtualenv``` for installing a virtual envirenement, then ```py -m venv venv``` to create a venv folder then run ```./venv/scripts/activate``` to activate it,
 7. For Mac, Run in terminal of the BackEnd Folder : ``` python3 -m pip install --user``` for installing a virtual envirenement, then ```python3 -m venv venv``` to create a venv folder then run ``` source venv/bin/activate``` to activate virtual envirenement.
-8. Run ```pip install -r requirements.txt``` to install all the modules that you gonna need.
+8. Run ```pip install -r requirements.txt``` to install all the modules that you gonna need on your Mac.
+9. Run ```pip install -r requirements_win.txt``` to install all the modules that you gonna need on your windows.
-9. When its Ok, Run ```python manage.py runserver``` to run the server of the BackEnd.
+10. When its Ok, Run ```python manage.py runserver``` to run the server of the BackEnd.
-10. Back to the FrontEnd, Run `ng serve --open` for a dev server.
+11. Back to the FrontEnd, Run `ng serve --open` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-11. if you add a package in backend, please run ```pip freeze > requirements.txt``` to add automatically the module name and his version (You can check the file in BackEnd folder).
+12. if you add a package in backend, please run ```pip freeze > requirements.txt``` to add automatically the module name and his version (You can check the file in BackEnd folder).
 ### What's included

 Within the download you'll find the following directories and files: